infernojs/inferno/CONTRIBUTING.md

 **Pull requests against the master branch will not be merged!**

 All pull requests are welcome.
-You should create a new branch, based on the [dev branch](https://github.com/infernojs/ractive/tree/dev), and submit the PR against the dev branch.
+You should create a new branch, based on the [dev branch](https://github.com/infernojs/inferno/tree/dev), and submit the PR against the dev branch.

 *Caveat for what follows: If in doubt, submit the request - a PR that needs tweaking is infinitely more valuable than a request that wasn't made because you were worrying about meeting these requirements.*

 Before submitting, run `npm run build` (which will concatenate, lint and test the code) to ensure the build passes - but don't include files from outside the `src` and `test` folders in the PR.

+And make sure the PR haven't been published before!

 There isn't (yet) a formal style guide for Inferno, so please take care to adhere to existing conventions: